 We first met at Utah State Univeristy when Chris rushed SigEp (Trent was the VP).
 Shortly after, we became big & little and our relationship has only gotten better with age—just like wine 🍷🤷♂️!

 From dancing, to spilling the T, to exploring Salt Lake City, you can find the two of us living our best lives.

 Oh hey there!
 What is there to say about me?
 I grew up here all of my life in Riverton, UT.
 I graduted from Utah State University, the greatest school in the world and the place where I met fellow co-host and one of the best humans I’ve ever met, Trent Mark Morrison.
 If I’m not working in marketing then I’m racking up reward points via the Domino’s app and/or heading to Pie Hole.
 I love talking about style, the Met Gala and the best pizza places in Utah.

 I came out to my family when I was 19 and preparing to serve a mission for the Mormon church.
 It was a very awkward time but my relationship with my family grew to a be lot stronger and I was able to learn what unconditional love truly means and that’s why I try to show that to everyone around me as much as I can.

 Hiiiiie masc bbz!
-I'm a cissy, gay/queer man living in Salt Lake City, Utah.
+I'm a queer person living in Salt Lake City, Utah.
 I'm a native Oregonian who loves travel, interior design, and anything to do with vegan food.
 You can catch me watching Rupaul, Will & Grace, or anything by Shonda Rhimes.
 My favorite author is Chuck Palahniuk and my favorite book is The Lorax by Dr. Seuss.
 My favorite color is chartreuse—try to clock it, I dare you!

 I came out on May 25th, 2015.
 It was such a powerful day for me and I've committed to living authentically and creating spaces where others can too.